matloff/fastStat/README.md

 And things don't stop there.
 Actually, many types of estimators have some kinds of sums within them, and thus have an approximately normal distribution, provided the estimator is a smooth function of those sums.
-(A Taylor series approximation results in a linear function of normal random variable, thus again linear.)
+(A Taylor series approximation results in a linear function of normal random variable, thus again normal.)

-Thus approximate CIs can be found for lots of different estimators, notably Maximum Likelihood Estimators and least-squares parametric regression estimators, as we will see in a later lesson.
+Thus approximate CIs can be found for lots of different estimators, notably Maximum Likelihood Estimators and least-squares parametric regression estimators, as we will see in later lessons.

-In other words, we have the following principle (the name is mind, the principle general):
+In other words, we have the following principle (the name is mine, the principle general):

 **The Fundamental Tool of Statistical Inference:**

-> If R is a "smooth" estimator of a population quantity r, based on an
+> If R is a "smooth" estimator of a population quantity r consisting of
-> i.i.d. sample, then an approximate 95% confidence interval for r is
+> sums, based on an i.i.d. sample, then an approximate 95% confidence
+> interval for r is
 >
 > (R - 1.96 s.e.(R), R + 1.96 s.e.(R)